 The Stop TB Partnership Secretariat is based in Geneva and facilitates the work of the Board and overall Partnership as determined by its board approved Operational Strategy.
-The Secretariat is led by an Executive Secretary and is hosted by WHO, which provides administrative services as it does not have its own legal status.
+The Secretariat is led by an Executive Secretary and is hosted by UNOPS, which provides administrative and hosting services, as it does not have its own legal status.

-Stop TB Partnership Working Groups provide platforms for communication to inform and promote policies and guidelines in support of implementation of the Global Plan.
+Stop TB Partnership Working Groups provide platforms for communication to inform and promote policies and guidelines in support of implementation of the Global Plan to Stop TB.